Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: Post hoc control in multiple testing

 FDR control with post hoc $\alpha$, though seemingly more complicated, follows more or less directly from the e-Closure Principle.
-It only adds the additional requirement that the suite $\mathbf{E}$ of e-values does not depend on $\alpha$, since the resulting objects would no longer be valid e-values, as the following theorem asserts.
-The proof is essentially identical to that of \Cref{thm: e-closure}. \Cref{thm: alpha} extends the corresponding result of \citet[Theorem 9.10]{ramdas_hypothesis_testing_2025} that $\alpha$ can be chosen post hoc in eBH to general e-Closure procedures and to simultaneous FDR control.
+It only adds the additional requirement that the e-collection $\mathbf{E}$ does not depend on $\alpha$, since the resulting objects would no longer be valid e-values.
+For example, for our $\cBY$ calibrator in \eqref{eq: by calibrator}, one must fix a single $\alpha$ level in the calibrator, separate from the post hoc nominal level $\boldsymbol{\alpha}$.
+We cannot allow the calibrator's $\alpha$ level to vary in a data-dependent fashion, since the resulting random variable would no longer be a valid e-value.
+The proof is similar to that of \Cref{thm: e-closure}. \Cref{thm: alpha} extends the corresponding result of \citet[Theorem 9.10]{ramdas_hypothesis_testing_2025} that $\alpha$ can be chosen post hoc in eBH to general e-Closure procedures and simultaneous FDR control.